pragtich/pragtich.github.com-nanoc/content/blog/technology/GNU Emacs 24.md

 ## Setting up server mode

-To start the emacs server when emacs starts, you need to add the following to `~/.emacs`:
+To start the emacs server when emacs starts, you need to add the following to `~/.emacs`.
+I needed to provide a stable place for the sockets, otherwise they break when `ssh`'in in.
+Don't understand why.

+	(setq server-socket-dir (format "/tmp/emacs%d" (user-uid)))
     (server-start)

 # Migrating my settings